monkstone/cf3ruby/README.md

 # cf3ruby

-Now updated to be compatible with ruby 2.4, JRubyArt 1.4.4 (newer version of ruby-processing), and Processing 3+.*
+Now updated to be compatible with ruby 2.5, JRubyArt 2.5+ (newer version of ruby-processing), and Processing 3+.*

-**context-free DSL for ruby-2.4 and CF3 syntax**
+**context-free DSL for ruby-2.5 and CF3 syntax**

-Very much derived from [context-free.rb](https://github.com/jashkenas/context_free) by Jeremy Ashkenas this version is updated to be more in line with CF3 and ruby 2.3 syntax.
+Very much derived from [context-free.rb](https://github.com/jashkenas/context_free) by Jeremy Ashkenas this version is updated to be more in line with CF3 and ruby 2.5 syntax.
 NB this version will not work with original ruby-processing.

 ## Installation

-To use this library you need install jruby (preferably jruby-9.1+), you will also need [ruby-processing/JRubyArt](https://github.com/ruby-processing/JRubyArt) to be installed (preferred version 1.4.4).
+To use this library you need install jruby (preferably jruby-9.2+), you will also need [ruby-processing/JRubyArt](https://github.com/ruby-processing/JRubyArt) to be installed.
 There are three ways you can install this library:-

 ***rake test and gem install***